BioHackathon Edinburgh 2026

 Building a Collaborative Bio-AI Innovation Community

-Spring 2026, TBC — Nucleus Building, University of Edinburgh
+20th - 22nd Mar 2026 (Subject to change) — Nucleus Building, University of Edinburgh

 Opens to undergraduate, postgraduate taught, and postgraduate research students, postdocs, and academic staff from all UK universities interested in biological and computational innovation.
 No coding experience required.